 8. Double Vanity Family Bathroom

-A double vanity family bathroom combines the practical needs of a busy household with the refined beauty of Hampton for a long, custom-built vanity with dual sinks and plenty of drawer storage to keep the space organized and clutter-free.
-Shaker-style doors in a soft off-white or pale blue finish provide a classic look that appeals to all durable surfaces like engineered quartz for the countertops to ensure they withstand daily wear and tear.
-Large-scale mirrors above each sink help to bounce light around the room, making it feel functional yet elegant layout ensures that the morning rush feels a little more peaceful.
+A double vanity family bathroom combines the practical needs of a busy household with the refined beauty of Hampton design.
+Opt for a long, custom-built vanity with dual sinks and plenty of drawer storage to keep the space organized and clutter-free.
+Shaker-style doors in a soft off-white or pale blue finish provide a classic look that appeals to all ages.
+Use durable surfaces like engineered quartz for the countertops to ensure they withstand daily wear and tear.
+Large-scale mirrors above each sink help to bounce light around the room, making it feel larger.
+This functional yet elegant layout ensures that the morning rush feels a little more peaceful.

 9. Beach House Kids Bathroom